Azure/gpt-rag-agentic/docs/NL2SQL.md

 - Measure files should use the measure name (e.g., `total_revenue.json`).
 - Query files should have descriptive names that indicate their purpose (e.g., `top_5_expensive_products.json`).

+> [!NOTE]
-**Note:** The `datasource` field can be any name of your choice.
+> The `datasource` field can be any name of your choice.
 This name will be used to reference the datasource within GPT-RAG and must contain only alphanumeric characters and dashes.

 ### **Data Dictionary Elements**